thesarfo/java-essentials/notes/17-abstract_classes.md

 If a class inherits from an abstract class, that class also becomes an abstract class.
 That class will become concrete if it overrides all the methods of the parent class.

 ### Why do we need abstract classes
-Such classes are meant only for inheritance.
+Such classes are meant only for multiple inheritance and polymorphism.
 So you must write a subclass that inherits from the super(abstract) class, and override the super class's methods.
 Abstract classes are used for defining standards and imposing standards.
 See the AbstractHospitalExample in the abdul_bari folder.
 Review the 'AbstractExample' file in the abdul_bari folder to view an implementation

 #### Note